LRJohnson11/Startup-Octopus/README.md

 # html on simon practice

 Working on this, I feel more capable of using HTML. it feels more natural and intuitive, and I feel like if i needed to, I could write my next research paper using it.

+# CSS simon and startup

+start from the biggest things, and work your way down!!!!
+json: "key"-value pairs
+. for class
+#: for ID
+Padding around content
+Border in the middle
+margin is the outside
+know array functions
+map -> make array of equal size and 'map' everything over from remember .then syntax chmod +x makes executable javascript

+REVIEW for midterm:
+javascript and how it affects html, css selectors